Backtracking strategies for accelerated descent methods with smooth composite objectives: A backtracking strategy for GFISTA algorithm

 \subsection{Monotone algorithms}

-As already noticed for standard FISTA \cite[Section V.A]{BeckTeboulle2009b} and for GFISTA without backtracking \cite[Remark B.3]{ChambollePock2016}, the convergence of the composite energy $F$ to the optimal value $x^*$ is not guaranteed to be monotone, i.e. non-increasing.
-A straightforward modification of the GFISTA Algorithm \ref{alg:GFISTA:backtr} enforcing such property consists in changing the update rule \eqref{rules:update:xk1} by taking as a point $x^{k+1}$ any point such that $F(x^{k+1})\leq F(T_{\tau_{k+1}} y^k)$.
-Recalling the definition of $\omega_{k+1}$ in \eqref{def:omega}, the update rule \eqref{condition_y} for extrapolation can then be changed as:
+As already noticed for standard FISTA \cite[Section V.A]{BeckTeboulle2009b} and for GFISTA without backtracking \cite[Remark B.3]{ChambollePock2016}, the convergence of the composite energy $F$ to the optimal value $x^*$ is not guaranteed to be monotone non-increasing.
+A straightforward modification of the GFISTA Algorithm \ref{alg:GFISTA:backtr} enforcing such property and used in several papers \cite{BeckTeboulle2009b,Tseng2008} consists in taking as $x^{k}$ any point such that $F(x^{k})\leq F(T_{\tau_{k}} y^k)$.
+Recalling the definition of $\omega_{k+1}$ in \eqref{def:omega}, the update rule \eqref{updates:y:b} for extrapolation can then be changed as:

-This modification does not affect the results presented in up to now, since one can easily check that starting from \eqref{descent:rule} and setting $\hat{x}=T_{\tau_{k+1}} y^k$ the same computations of the previous sections can be performed, and the same convergence rates are obtained.
-Condition \eqref{monotone:update} suggests also an easy choice of $x^{k+1}$ at each iteration $k\geq 1$.
+One can easily check that starting from \eqref{descent:rule} and replacing in \eqref{decay1} $x^{k+1}$ by $T_{\tau} y^{k+1}$ with the update rule above the same computations of the previous sections carry on and the same convergence rates are obtained.
+Condition \eqref{monotone:update} suggests also a natural choice for $x^{k}$.
 In fact, one can simply set:

 so that in either case one of the two terms in \eqref{monotone:update} vanishes.
 Whenever the evaluation of the composite functional $F$ is cheap, this choice seems to be the most sensible.
-Another monotone implementation of FISTA has been recently considered in \cite{TaoBoleyZhang2016} where despite the further computational costs required to compute the value $x^{k+1}$, an empirical linear convergence rate is observed also for standard FISTA applied to strongly convex objectives.
+Another monotone implementation of FISTA has been recently considered in \cite{TaoBoleyZhang2016} where despite the further computational costs required to compute the value $x^{k}$, an empirical linear convergence rate is observed also for standard FISTA applied to strongly convex objectives.
 A rigorous proof of such convergence property is an interesting question of future research.